Our Arbitration Rules

 Short Explanation (Full is below this short one)

-A complete copy of all the documentation can be supplied to both parties at the end of the arbitration in the form of a CD.
+A complete copy of the recording of the hearing will be in the form of a CD.

 All state officials will have to document their state-issued ID and submit a photocopy of it to the arbitrator.